danzin/image-app/README.md

 - **Real-Time Functionality:**
   - **WebSockets with Socket.io:** Secure, token-based WebSocket server for instant notifications.
   - **Personalized Feeds:** Logged in users are served custom feed according to their interactions with images and other users.
+  - **Redis caching:** User feed is cached for a set period of time and served from Redis rather than querying the Database every time, enhancing performance and reducing server load.
+Cache is invalidated when changes occur on the feed(user uploads or removes an image, etc)

 - **Modern Frontend:**
   - Developed with React and TypeScript for a responsive and maintainable UI with MUI and TailwindCSS.